JulieLoi/Learning-React/README.md

 </tr>
 </table>

-## <ins>**Revamped Meme Generator**</ins>
+## <ins>**Updated Meme Generator**</ins>
 When rebuilding the "Meme Generator" project with Typescript, while I did not change the basic layout, I add a few new functionalities to the project:

-* First, I replaced the textbox inputs with the custom, autosizing textarea element ([react-textarea-autosize](https://www.npmjs.com/package/react-textarea-autosize)) that was previously used in the revamped "Digital Business Card" project.
+* First, I replaced the textbox inputs with the custom, autosizing textarea element ([react-textarea-autosize](https://www.npmjs.com/package/react-textarea-autosize)) that was previously used in the updated "Digital Business Card" project.
 This was done in order to have text rows for the meme's top and bottom text.

 * Secondly, I have also handled the text overflowing from the image with the use of the [use-fit-text library](https://www.npmjs.com/package/use-fit-text).